orchestr7/ktoml/README.md

 // to deserialize toml input from file val result = deserializeFile<MyClass>(/* string with a path to a toml file */)

+// if you need to deserialize only some part of the toml - provide the full name of the toml table
+// the deserializer will work only with children of this table
+// For example:
+// [a]
+//   b = 1
+// [c.d.e.f]
+//   d = 5

+val result = deserialize<MyClass>(/* string with a toml input */, "c.d.e.f")
+val result = deserializeFile<MyClass>(/* string with a path to a toml file */, "c.d.e.f")

 ```

 **Parser to AST:**